pssachdeva/Git-Playground/README.md

 # Git-Playground
-This repository is for D-Lab workshops that require practicing with Git.
+This ri am messing this upepository is for D-Lab workshops that require practicing with Git.